viit0r/viit0r/README.md

-# Hello, you can call me Vitor!
+# Hello world, you can call me Vitor!

 ## I currently work as a technical support attendant and am a development lover with a focus on mobile and web!